Monitoring Projects and Results

 Water Quality Results

-The data we collect are shared with the San Juan Islands Conservation District (SJICD), the San Juan County Health Department, and WSDOE.
+The data we collected was shared with the San Juan Islands Conservation District (SJICD), the San Juan County Health Department, and WSDOE.
 These data served as an early warning system alerting resource managers that water quality impairment may be developing.
 SJICD also used the data to assess potential non-point source pollution problems within a watershed as a means of identifying appropriate 'Best Management Practices' for landowners.

 CLICK below to review the islands water quality results: